bensilver95/metoo-twitter/README.md

 ## Using Twitter to understand psychological responses to #MeToo

 This repository is the analysis pipeline for a project looking at how the perceived morality of public figures changes after being accused of sexual misconduct.
-The associated paper for these analyses can be found here.
 All data can be found on the OSF page.

 ### Analysis procedures